KhronosGroup/glTF/specification/2.0/README.md

 #### material.emissiveTexture

 The emissive map controls the color and intensity of the light being emitted by the material.
-This texture contains RGB components in sRGB color space.
+This texture contains RGB components encoded with the sRGB transfer function.
 If a fourth component (A) is present, it is ignored.

 * **Type**: `object`
 * **Required**: No